Smit037/Maze_Solver/README.md

 # Maze Solver
 ##Description
-- This project uses the Wall Follower algorithm to solve a Simply Connected Maze on a Gazebo environment using Robot Operating System (ROS).
+- This project uses the Wall Follower algorithm to solve a Simply Connected Maze on a Gazebo environment using Robot Operating System (ROS) using the sahayak robot.

 ##Tools used
 - Ubuntu, ROS, Gazebo.